ajayshekhawat07/tenzies-app/README.md

 3. Continue clicking "Roll" until all the dice match the same value.
 4. Celebrate the win with a confetti explosion! 🎉
 5. Click "New Game" to restart.

-### Key Features in Action:

-- Winning condition: All dice are frozen (`isHeld = true`) and have the same value.
-- Upon winning, the button changes to "New Game", and the confetti fires on the screen.

----

 ---